 Here, or up at the marble-topped bar, you can dine on oysters by the dozen; skate wing with girolles; steak frites with béarnaise; artichoke tart and poached trout with sea vegetables… before clashing spoons over the chocolate fondant with malt ice cream.

-Downstairs, meanwhile, is the spot for grand Sunday roasts with all the trimmings; bottomless Saturday brunch; live music on Thursday nights; and of course convivial evenings up at the bar with a French vermouth, aperitif spritz, or a bottle of peanut butter stout.
+Downstairs, meanwhile, is the spot for grand Sunday roasts with all the trimmings (followed by the quiz at 7pm); live music on Thursday nights; and of course convivial evenings up at the bar with a French vermouth, aperitif spritz, or a bottle of peanut butter stout.

 That’s their unsung hero.

-NOTE: The Hero of Maida is open daily from noon (10am Saturdays for brunch).
+NOTE: The Hero of Maida is open daily.
 You can find out more, and make a booking for the dining room, HERE.

 The Hero of Maida | 55 Shirland Road, W9 2JD